cifanip/high-performance-computing/README.md

 # hpc-performance-engineering
-A collection of GPU-accelerated solvers, parallel implementations and optimization strategies for scientific and engineering applications.
-Featuring CUDA, MPI, OpenMP and hardware-level optimization.
+A collection of high-perfomance solvers, parallel algorithms and optimization strategies for scientific and engineering applications.
+Featuring GPU acceleration, CUDA and MPI paradigms.